MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/sso-adaptive-cards-universal-action.md

 * Teams clients ignore the `tokenExchangeResource` value for any reason, including invalid values, errors retrieving exchangeable tokens, or not supporting the Azure AD.

-* Clients that ignore the `tokenExchangeResource` should use the nominal sign-in flow.
+* Teams clients that ignore the `tokenExchangeResource` should use the nominal sign-in flow.

 ## Consent dialog for getting access token